nsxiv/nsxiv/CONTRIBUTING.md

       changes which never made it into a release.
     * Use the "Changes" section to document behavior changes since the last release, the "Added" section for new features, and the "Fixes" section for fixed bugs or regressions.
-Include pull request IDs.
+    * Include pull request IDs with reference style links.

 Mirroring to GitHub: